mrkolby/sanity-plugin-dashboard-widget-notes/README.md

 ### `backgroundColor` (string)

 Background color for the widget.
+A black or white text color is set automatically depending on the luminosity.
 Defaults to `#ffff88`

 ```javascript
 {